-Our financial instruments consist primarily of cash and cash equivalents, investments, accounts receivable, accounts payable, and convertible notes.
-Our cash equivalents, investments, accounts receivable, and accounts payable have short maturity or payment periods.
-Accordingly, their carrying values approximated their fair values at December 31, 2018 and 2017.
-The convertible notes are presented at their carrying value, with fair value disclosures made in Note 7.
+Our financial instruments consist primarily of cash and cash equivalents, restricted cash, investments, accounts receivable, accounts payable, and convertible notes.
+Our cash equivalents, restricted cash, investments, accounts receivable, and accounts payable generally have short maturity or payment periods.
+Accordingly, their carrying values approximated their fair values at December 31, 2019 and 2018.
+The convertible notes are presented at their carrying value, with fair value disclosures made in Note 8.
 As a basis for considering fair value, we follow a three-tier value hierarchy, which prioritizes the inputs used in measuring fair value as follows: